FSBO Real Estate Tips: Boost Your For Sale By Owner Success

 12 Tips for Your FSBO Listing and How Timely Contract Solutions Can Help

 Step 1: Make Your Property Look Good.
-Our first FSBO Real Estate Tip is keeping your property looking good.
 Before you put a property on the market, clear it out and clean it up.
 Buyers need to be able to picture themselves in the home.
 When you’re done, your home should look clean, shiny, and impersonal.
 Consider hiring a staging professional who can offer recommendations regarding painting, repairing, and upgrading.
 Small investments in home improvements can pay big dividends.

 Step 2: Get a Purchase and Sale Contract.
 Before you run headlong into marketing your home, get a purchase and sale contract.
 Read it.
 Familiarize yourself with the structure of the deal, timeframes, and terms.
 Make notes.
 Write down questions.
 Think about disclosure issues, contingencies, asking price, and what your bottom line is.
 Use TC Drafting for the drafting of a purchase and sale agreement.